twineworks/tweakflow/site/content/getting-started.md

 }
 ```

-You can also define an unused expression-local variable that generates a more speaking output.
+You can also define a local variable that generates a more speaking output.

 ```ruby
 > \e